 Sheet pile seawalls are not as aesthetically pleasing as other types of seawalls.
 However, they are very effective at deflecting waves and preventing soil erosion.
 These seawalls are anchored deep in the soil and set against the bank for added support.
 These seawalls can be further reinforced with large rocks at the base and rocks behind the steel sheets.
 These seawalls are great for areas that see moderate wave action and soil erosion due to severe storms.

 - Curved– Seawalls curved along the shoreline are built to mimic the uneven way that waves hit the coastline.
 This is an effective building method to deflect the water and reduce soil erosion at the bottom of the seawall.

 - Gravity– Gravity seawalls are anchored in rocks located at or below the soil line or secured with piles that are inserted into the soil down to the bedrock.
 This building style helps ensure the seawall is strong enough to withstand the forces of the waves, but often need additional reinforcements to prevent stress cracking and other damage to the wall due to its extreme rigidity.

 Average Cost to Build a Seawall in CT

-The average cost to build a seawall in Connecticut varies, depending on the soil conditions, length of the seawall, type of construction needed, the building material, and the accessibility to the site.
+The average cost of building a seawall in Connecticut varies, depending on the soil conditions, length of the seawall, type of construction needed, the building material, and the accessibility to the site.
 Of those factors, the two that make the most impact on cost are the soil depth and if the seawall can be built from the land side or if it must be built from the waterside.